 Steppenwolf (Castellano)

-In my fifties, finally convinced that I can not fix the world, I took a decision of the kind, “if you can't beat them, join them”, I decided to join the rest in the art of avoidance.
+In my fifties, finally convinced that I can not fix the world, I took a decision of the kind, “if you can't beat them, join them”, I decided to join the rest in the art of escapism.
 The first step was to find leisure activities that help me “not to think,” as everyone does.
 It was rare the occasion I watched a soccer match on TV as most people from my native country (Argentina) do every other day, instead, I have a vivid memory of being a child and sitting with my mother and grandfather in the living room, enjoying some Carlos Monzón's fight in a black and white TV set.
-My mother loved boxing, maybe it was nostalgia (another way of avoidance) what motivated me to start practicing boxing five months ago.
+My mother loved boxing, maybe it was nostalgia (another way of escapism) what motivated me to start practicing boxing five months ago (2018 at the time of writting this.)

 Fortunately, days ago someone proposed to change the music channel, the new one reproduces some music from the '60s and '70s, which reminds me of my teenage days, besides it's less hysterical than music of these days.
 Just after sparring a bit with another student, it began “Born To Be Wild” by Steppenwolf, I smiled at him and said: